NicelyCla/MultiPEAS/README.md

 ## Usage

-Make sure the checks.txt file is in the same directory as the executable.
+Make sure the all_checks.txt file is in the same directory as the executable.
 Run MultiPeas as you would run WinPEAS.bat:

 ```bash